-The grade the student intends to earn in the course and the student's prior Information Technology (IT) skill level lend significant support to student performance in the Management Information Systems (MIS) course but prior mastering of business statistics does not.
-The number of work hours, job type, and course load do not have any significant negative effect on student performance.
-Lastly, the grades in Financial and Managerial accounting courses and overall GPA are strong predictors of student performance in the MIS course.
+The grade student intends to earn, the student's prior Information Technology/Information Systems skill level and the student's written and oral communications skill level lend significant support to student performance in the Graduate Information Systems course.
+The number of work hours per week, work type, and course load per semester do not have any significant negative effect on student performance.
+The grades in Accounting for Managers course and overall GPA are strong predictors of student performance.
+There is weak to moderate evidence that older students perform better than younger students.
+Lastly, undergraduate major has a significant positive effect on student performance in the following order: Accounting, Finance, Business Administration, other non-business major, Management, and Marketing.